Makarious-Kamal/Landing/README.md

 some of the project main functionalities are:
 * Building a dynamic navigation bar which changes automatically based on the number of the landing page sections.
+* When clicking an item from the navigation menu, the link should scroll to the appropriate section.
 * Setting class active state when the element is in the viewport and styling added for active states.
 * Adding a scrolling to top button.
 * Hiding the navbar by setting timeout function.